By Babita Balan:

 Friedman defines; untouchables are people whose jobs cannot be outsourced, digitized or automated.

 When the world is flat whatever can be done will be done.
 The only question is whether it will be done by you or to you.
 So if you have an idea, pursue it.
 Because someone else will have a similar idea and will pursue it faster than you will.

 The Competition is between you and your imagination.
 When individuals can upload and globalize their ideas, products or services as individuals, then what they imagine matters more than ever.

 And the big shall act small.
 One way that big companies learn to flourish in the flat world is how to act small by enabling their customers to act really big.
 For example Starbucks allowed its customers to customize their drinks to their specifications.

 Thanks to internet and satellite TV, Al Qaeda has been able to build up its Muslim identity and solidarity.
 Muslims of one country can sympathize with other country.
 There has proliferation of informal mutual supply chains throughout the Arab Muslim world today.
 Small networks of people who move money, through hawalas, who recruit through alternative education system like madrasas and who communicate through the internet and other tools of the global information revolution.
 Through internet they can broadcast themselves to your computer.
-Internet has helped them secure publicity and raise funds.FLAG THIS POST
+Internet has helped them secure publicity and raise funds.REPORT THIS POST